 When you move into your new home, always take pictures of everything and write a list of all damages that exist when you moved in.
 Most landlords will give you a form to note all of the pre-existing damages.
 If your landlord does not provide one for you, you can create your own.
 There is no official form.
 Write down any marks on the walls, broken blinds, stains on the carpet, problems with the appliances, etc. If you do not document the condition of the apartment when you move in, you may be charged for pre-existing damages when you move out.
 Move-in day is your best opportunity to protect yourself from losing money on your security deposit.
 Most landlords will give you 72 hours to turn in the move-in checklist after you take possession of the apartment.
 Even if it takes you an extra day or two to complete the list, you should still turn in the checklist.

-If you are leaving State College over the winter break, set the heat high enough to keep the pipes in the walls and floors from freezing.
+If you are leaving your apartment over the winter break, set the heat high enough to keep the pipes in the walls and floors from freezing.
 Never turn the heat off completely.
 Every year a few students turn off the heat completely to save a little money while they are gone, only to end up owing their landlord over $10,000 in damages from broken water pipes.

-It is highly recommended that you purchase renters insurance.
+We highly recommend that you purchase renters insurance.
 Almost all of the major insurance companies offer renters insurance, which costs as little as $10 per month.
 If you are living in an apartment building and the person who lives above you floods your apartment, your landlord is not responsible for replacing your possessions.

 Most international students who enter on an F-1 or J-1 visa can work only on campus.
 F-1 students may work on campus up to twenty (20) hours per week.
 Working off campus without first getting permission from USCIS can jeopardize your current and future visa status.
 International students sometimes think that doing things like driving for Uber is not work.
 It is!
-If there are any questions, talk to your global programming advisor to stay on the right side of the law.
+If there are any questions, talk to an advisor in International Student and Scholar Advising to stay on the right side of the law.